 There is no evidence that Fung had any personal contact with members of the Vienna Circle, except for Hung.
 We don’t know whether he read Schlick’s or Carnap’s writings.
 What he learnt about the philosophy of the Vienna Circle may have come from Zhang’s cousin first and from Tscha Hung later.
 Fung had studied for his PhD in the United States in the 1920s and had traveled in Europe in the 1930s and lectured in the States again in the 1940s.
 The experience would have made him familiar with the Vienna Circle.
 He may also have met some members of the Circle at the 8th World Congress of Philosophy in Prague in 1934.
 That Congress provided the first occasion for the Circle to present its philosophical ideas at an international event, in that the Circle proposed a panel organized by Frank on the frontiers of the philosophy of the natural sciences in which many members of the Circle made their presentations, including Schlick, Carnap, Lukasiewicz, Reichenbach, Nagel and Morris.
 (Stadler, 2001: 358-359) We don’t know whether Fung attended that panel but he would have known of the philosophy of the Circle by then.
 Fung was invited once again to deliver lectures on Chinese philosophy in the United States in 1946, at a time when some members of the Circle were living there and had changed their previous formulations of the Circle’s philosophy under criticism of American philosophers such as Quine.
 Fung may not have had contact with the members of the Vienna Circle in the US.
 But he had had a chance to meet Wittgenstein in Cambridge in 1933 when he traveled in Europe.
 The story is that he took tea with Wittgenstein one afternoon.
 They did not talk about philosophy but about cultural traditions in general.
 As we know, Wittgenstein had shifted his philosophy away from the Tractatus Logico-Philoosphicus by the time they met but that Fung also had no idea at all of Wittgenstein’s new philosophy.
 Fung knew Wittgenstein only through his link to the Vienna Circle.
 Even though Fung had no personal contact with the Circle, his criticism of logical empiricism has been very influential in the Chinese philosophical community.

 The public debate between Tscha Hung and Fung You-lan took place initially on November 11th 1944.
 Hung, as has been said, had returned to China in 1937.
 He had taught the philosophy of the Circle first at Tsinghua and had then moved to Yunnan to teach German in department of foreign languages and the philosophy of the Circle in department of philosophy.
 As Zhang Dai-nian recalled, Hung’s ideas were much different from those of his colleagues in the department at Tsinghua including Fung You-lan and Jin Yue-lin.
-He went against any attempt to argue for ontology and in his writing On Dao. disagreed with Fung You-lan’s new metaphysics and Jin Yue-lin’s realism.
+He went against any attempt to argue for ontology and disagreed with Fung You-lan’s new metaphysics and Jin Yue-lin’s realism in his writing On Dao.
 Hung took thus his distance from the department in academic respects.
 (Zhang, Dai-nian, 1996:539) According to He Lin, Western philosophy had begun to settle in the Chinese philosophical community since the 1920s when the Chinese Philosophical Society was established in 1925 and the Society’s Journal of Philosophical Reviews was first issued in 1927.
 (He, Lin, 2002:25) The Society also organized annual meetings in which scholars in Western philosophy published their new research papers.
 It is worth noting that the study of Western philosophy involved not only the introduction of Western doctrines but their exploration in a distinctively Chinese way.